pskrebnev/pdf-editor-kotlin/README.md

 - Maximum file sizes are configured to prevent abuse
 - No file persistence on server (files are processed in memory)
 - CORS is enabled for development (consider restricting in production)

+## Vulnerability

+- Library for file uploading "commons-io:commons-io:2.10.0" is changed to "commons-io:commons-io:2.14.0"

+## Testing

+- Functionality of 'Delete Pages', 'Extract Pages' where generally tested

+## Bugs / Issues

+- The product is offered "as is".
+I probably won't have time to fix bugs or make changes.

 ## Code Documentation